Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 #### API Keys

-In order for Quinton to run, you will need to have a Houndify and OpenWeatherMap accounts with valid API keys.
+In order for Quinton to run[^1], you will need to have a Houndify and OpenWeatherMap accounts with valid API keys.
 The good news is, all of this is free.
 Both services offer premium subscription options if you decide you want to upgrade your account in the future (to increase your daily API call/credit allotment), but it's completely optional.
 In addition, both accounts can be signed up for without the use of a credit card.